 The team stayed in Freetown for the duration of the DaLA, expanding its on-the-ground knowledge of the city’s geology and exposure to natural hazards.
 This led to the United Nations Office for Project Services (UNOPS) approaching Arup for advice on the rehabilitation of the area at the base of the landslide and how to minimise the risk from further landslides in the area.

 100,000m³of earth moved during the earthworks

 Natural slope stabilisation

-As the hills above Freetown are susceptible to landslides, Arup and UNOPS decided that instead of trying to prevent a further landslide from taking place at this location with hard engineering alone, a more holistic landslide and flood risk management strategy should be adopted.
+As the hills above Freetown are susceptible to landslides, Arup and UNOPS decided that instead of trying to prevent a further landslide from taking place at this location with earth works alone, a more nature-based landslide and flood risk management strategy should be adopted.
 To help stabilise the slopes and reduce rainfall runoff that leads to flooding, 21,000 native trees were planted by local residents who were trained in forestry by UNOPS so they can care for them as they grow.